Green Hydrogen: What It Is, Green Hydrogen Companies, and More

 Green hydrogen has been deemed a promising fuel alternative that's could ultimately change the game in transitioning to renewable energy.
 CNBC defines green hydrogen as "hydrogen produced via the electrolysis of water, with the electricity used in the process coming from renewable sources like wind and solar," meaning it's fully renewable.
 And the best part — it's clean.
 Apparently, it can be used for anything, from transportation to industrial production.

-In the European Union (EU), green hydrogen is viewed as a saving grace in the realm of fuel sources, to fully decarbonize and ultimately meet their goals, Right now, the EU is aiming to install 40 gigawatts of renewable hydrogen electrolysers, and to make upwards of 10 million metric tons of renewable hydrogen by 2030.
-Although green hydrogen production is currently pricey, it's expected to plummet by 2040.
+In the European Union (EU), green hydrogen is viewed as a saving grace in the realm of fuel sources, to fully decarbonize and ultimately meet their goals.
+As of 2020, the EU was aiming to install 40 gigawatts of renewable hydrogen electrolysers, and to make upwards of 10 million metric tons of renewable hydrogen by 2030.

 “Even with a multitude of challenges that await the nascent green hydrogen market, we firmly believe there will be some form of low-carbon hydrogen economy soon,” said Ben Gallagher, a senior research analyst at Wood Mackenzie, a renewable energy research and consultancy group.
 “Given the degree of explicit policy, corporate and social support that has blossomed in 2020, green hydrogen will successfully scale and realize huge production cost declines.”